rswestmoreland/rebeat/README.md

 ## Description

-This application is used as a Relay/Repeater/Receiver (hence the name "Re"beat) for  messages sent by other Elastic Beats via Lumberjack v2 (Beats Protocol) which is used for Logstash destinations.
+This application is used as a Relay/Repeater/Receiver (hence the name "Re"beat) for  messages sent by other Elastic Beats via Lumberjack v2 (Beats Protocol).
+This beat can be a lightweight replacement for Logstash when data transformation is not required and the beat output can handle the desired output.

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/rswestmoreland`